TahlonBrahic/eris/docs/src/intro/getting-started.md

 {{#include ../../../templates/default/flake.nix:18:23}}
 ```

-`haumea.lib.load` is the main entry point of haumea.
+`eris.lib.load` is the main entry point of eris.
 It loads a directory (`./src`) of Nix files[^1] into an attribute set.
 You can see the result of this by running `nix eval .#lib`: